 BMW's all-wheel-drive X5 crossover uses the turbocharged six-cylinder and V-8 engines also seen in models like the 5 Series and X6.
-Also offered are a diesel xDrive35d model and a high-performance X5 M version.
-Depending on the model, the X5 can seat five people in two rows or seven in three.
+Also offered are a diesel xDrive35d version, which carries on as a 2012 model, and a high-performance X5 M. Depending on the model, the X5 can seat five people in two rows or seven in three.
 Competitors include the Audi Q7, Mercedes-Benz M- and GL-Class, and Acura MDX.

 (Skip to details on the: X5 M)

 A new M Performance Package brings more horsepower and torque to the X5.
 The xDrive35i gets a boost of 15 horsepower and 30 pounds-feet of torque while the xDrive50i gets an increase of 40 hp and 30 pounds-feet of torque.
 The package also includes black-chrome exhaust tips and stainless-steel pedals.

 Eighteen-inch alloy wheels are standard on the base xDrive35i, with 19-inchers optional.
 An M Sport Package adds more aggressive bodywork and 20-inch wheels.
 Exterior features include: